Mojisola-Akinrelere/To-Do-List/README.md

 A to-do list is a tool used to manage tasks and organize one's activities.
 It is a simple list that typically includes tasks to be completed, deadlines, and priorities.

 ## Monthly Project For December
+### Question
-Question: Build a Simple To-Do List Application
+Build a Simple To-Do List Application
 Objective: Create a basic To-Do List application using HTML, CSS, and vanilla JavaScript.The application should allow users to add tasks and remove them.

 ### Specifications